What Is Khabib Nurmagomedov's Net Worth, Salary, and Career Earnings?

 Khabib Nurmagomedov is a Russian mixed martial artist who has a net worth of $40 million.
 Widely regarded as one of the greatest fighters to have ever stepped inside the octagon, Khabib Nurmagomedov established an undefeated record of 29 wins and zero losses before retiring from the UFC in 2020.
 He was the longest-reigning UFC Lightweight Champion, having held the title from 2018 until his retirement in 2020.

-A number of sources have proclaimed Nurmagomedov to be the best pound-for-pound fighter in UFC history and the number-one lightweight fighter of all time.
-Nurmagomedov is an ethnic Muslim Avar that comes from Dagestan, Russia.
+Many sources have proclaimed Nurmagomedov to be the best pound-for-pound fighter in UFC history and the number-one lightweight fighter of all time.
+Khabib is an ethnic Muslim Avar who comes from Dagestan, Russia.
 His style of fighting is heavily dependent on grappling, sambo, and wrestling.
-Today, Khabib is one of the most famous Russians in the world with over 24 million followers on Instagram.
+Today, he is one of the most famous Russians in the world, with over 24 million followers on Instagram.

 Career Earnings